 Aside from the tonearm and the aluminium platter, which is topped with an extremely hefty rubber slipmat, the plinth features a nicely weighted rotary speed selector/power switch.
 Everything about the AT-LP5X feels thoroughly well engineered.
 The materials may not be the most out-and-out luxurious, but everything that moves does so smoothly.

-Features – A few useful upgrades
+Audio-Technica AT-LP5X features – A few useful upgrades

 Like the turntable it replaces, the AT-LP5X features an integrated, defeatable phono stage and a USB output for connection to a computer (and, subsequently, fuss-free digital copies of your rare and/or precious vinyl).